berkes/berkes.github.com/src/_posts/2022-08-09-ruby-slow-database-slow.markdown

 its highly dynamic nature, the ability to change the code runtime and so on, all add up to a sluggish language.

-However, when People say "Ruby is slow", when diving deeper, this critique often falls in one of three categories:
+However, when People say "Ruby is slow," when diving deeper, this critique often falls in one of three categories:

 1. Yes, Ruby is slow, and that is a problem for our use-case.